Netflix/metaflow-docs/docs/v/r/going-to-production-with-metaflow/scheduling-metaflow-flows.md

 If you run `step-functions create` again, it will create a new version of your flow on AWS Step Functions.
 The newest version becomes the production version automatically \(due to the consistency guarantees provided by AWS Step Functions, it might be a couple of seconds before this happens\).
 If you want to test on AWS Step Functions without interfering with a production flow, you can change the name of your class, e.g. from ParameterFlow to ParameterFlowStaging, and `step-functions create` the flow under a new name.

-Note that step-functions create creates a new isolated [production namespace](../metaflow/tagging.md#tags-as-namespaces) for your production flow.
+Note that step-functions creates a new isolated [production namespace](../metaflow/tagging.md#tags-as-namespaces) for your production flow.
 Please read [Organizing Results](../metaflow/tagging.md) to learn all about namespace behavior.

 ### Limiting the number of concurrent tasks

 By default, Metaflow configures AWS Step Functions to execute at most 100 tasks concurrently within a foreach step.
 This should ensure that most workflows finish quickly without overwhelming your AWS Batch queue, the execution backend.

-If your workflow includes a large foreach and you need results faster, you can increase the default with the `--max-workers` option.
+If your workflow includes a large `foreach` and you need results faster, you can increase the default with the `--max-workers` option.
 For instance, `step-functions create --max-workers 500` allows 500 tasks to be executed concurrently for every foreach step.

 This option is similar to [`run --max-workers`](../metaflow/scaling.md#safeguard-flags) that is used to limit concurrency outside AWS Step Functions.